Author: Kat Heubeck

-In the coming months, some businesses will be allowed to reopen as part of a gradual process to get ‘back to work’.
-Many SMEs will be keen to reopen soon, as the financial pressure of closing premises has been significant, but it’s important to ensure that businesses reopen safely and with the appropriate cover in place.
+Businesses are reopening as part of a gradual process to get ‘back to work’.
+Many SMEs are pleased, as the financial pressure of closing premises has been significant, but it’s important to ensure that businesses reopen safely and with the appropriate cover in place.

-Whether you’re planning to return to your premises in the near future or not for several weeks, it’s important to review your business continuity plans for returning to your premises.
+Whether you’re planning to return to your premises in the near future or not for a bit longer, it’s important to review your business continuity plans for returning to your premises.

 Before you return to your premises, you should ensure that they are completely safe for re-entry.

 - Do your premises need a deep clean prior to reopening?

 - Is there any debris or evidence of damage that needs fixing?
 This could be due to disuse or due to animals/vandals on the property during the extended period of inactivity

 - Are your security systems still in operation?
 You may need to let your alarm receiving centre know you’re returning after a period of absence